klsoundarya/mindspark/README.md

 6. **Are there opportunities to link back to external websites that already rank highly on Google?**
 - Link to authoritative Montessori organizations and educational institutions to support the credibility of your learning tools.
-- You can also link to relevant research articles or educational blogs that talk about the importance of hands-on learning and Montessori principles.

 7. **How can you help users discover other relevant parts of your web application?**
-- Use recommendation algorithms to show customers products they may like based on their browsing and purchase history.
 - Add featured product sections or highlight new products that align with the users’ interests.
-- Include call-to-action buttons (e.g., “Discover more educational tools”) to guide users to other sections of the website like the blog, shop categories, or featured collections.
+- Include call-to-action buttons to guide users to other sections of the website like the blog, shop categories, or featured collections.

 **Content checklist**